-- 1. One vehicle is primarily used for patrol use and/or special events.
-One vehicle is primarily used by security at the HSLC. - 2.
-This vehicle may be operated by any Department member who is compliant with the terms and conditions of the Department of Administration vehicle authorization guidelines.
+- 1. One vehicle, the Polaris UTV, is primarily used for patrol use and/or special events.
+The other vehicle, GEM car, is primarily used by security at the HSLC. - 2.
+To operate both vehicles the driver must be compliant with the terms and conditions of the Department of Administration vehicle authorization guidelines; and the Polaris UTV requires operators to be sworn.
 These terms include possessing a valid Wisconsin driver's license of the correct classification. - 3.
 The Logistics and Equipment Specialist is responsible for the condition and maintenance of the Department vehicles; however, officers assigned to operate the utility vehicle should report problems as they arise. - 4.
-The utility vehicles shall be equipped with lights.

-E. Department Rescue and Patrol Watercraft

-1. These vehicles may only be utilized by operators and crew members trained on the specific watercraft as part of assigned duties to conduct safety patrols of department approved waterways and when assigned to rescue or assistance calls on department approved waterways.
+The utility vehicles shall be equipped with lights. - E. Department Rescue and Patrol Watercraft - 1.
+These vehicles may only be utilized by operators and crew members trained on the specific watercraft as part of assigned duties to conduct safety patrols of department approved waterways and when assigned to rescue or assistance calls on department approved waterways.
 Patrol watercraft may only be utilized by marine trained police personnel in specifically assigned geographical locations.

 - 2. All crew must be trained in operation of the watercraft.
 All members of the Lake Safety and Rescue Unit and police personnel assigned to conduct marine patrol must have completed an approved WI Department of Natural Resources Boater's Safety Course and approved department close quarters training course.
 Those personnel designated as watercraft pilots must have completed an open water operations course. - 3.
-The Lake Safety and Rescue supervisors are responsible for the condition and maintenance of all watercraft, however operators are to report issues with the watercraft or associated equipment as they arise.
-Watercraft and their associated engines may be serviced by private vendors qualified for specific engine types or by the UW fleet garage mechanics - 4.
-Watercraft shall be equipped with radios, siren/PA system, a computer, and associated water rescue and safety equipment
+The Lake Safety and Rescue supervisors are responsible for the condition and maintenance of all watercraft; however, operators are to report issues with the watercraft or associated equipment as they arise.
+Watercraft and their associated engines may be serviced by private vendors qualified for specific engine types or by the UW fleet garage mechanics. - 4.
+Watercraft shall be equipped with radios, siren/PA system, a computer, and associated water rescue and safety equipment - F. Unmanned Aircraft Systems (UAS or Drones) - 1.
+Unmanned Aircraft Systems (UAS or Drones) may only be used by specially trained members of the Drone Team and shall hold a FAA part 107 UAS license. - 2.
+A Patrol Lieutenant, assigned by the Field Services Captain, is responsible for the condition and maintenance of the Department Drones; however, pilots assigned to the Drone Team should report problems with the equipment as they arise. - 3.
+The Unmanned Aircraft Vehicle (UAV) shall be equipped with lights and decals.